Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Abstract

 \section{Abstract}

 Near-field tsunami early warning in the Cascadia Subduction Zone is limited by sparse offshore observations.
-We show that a hypothetical network of 175 seafloor pressure sensors can support real-time Bayesian inference of tsunamigenic seafloor motion and probabilistic tsunami forecasts for two fully-coupled Cascadia earthquake dynamic rupture–tsunami scenarios, a partial rupture and a margin-wide rupture.
-The complex oceanic acoustic, Rayleigh, and tsunami wavefields in both scenarios are similar during the first two minutes and then diverge.
-Using an acoustic–gravity inversion with offline precomputation and online assimilation of pressure data, tsunami forecasts are obtained in less than a second.
-We leverage a Bayesian inversion-based framework that splits the computations into an offline precomputation phase performed with large-scale computing facilities, and an online phase that computes forecasts from real-time data and can be executed on a laptop.
-Forecast errors remain low at 22.1\% for the margin-wide rupture and 19.6\% for the partial rupture.
+We investigate whether a hypothetical network of 175 ocean-bottom pressure sensors can support real-time Bayesian inference of the full spatiotemporal seafloor velocity field and probabilistic tsunami forecasting for a margin-wide and a partial fully-coupled Cascadia earthquake dynamic rupture–tsunami scenario.
+The simulated oceanic acoustic, Rayleigh, and tsunami wavefields are similar during the first two minutes after nucleation but diverge thereafter, enabling rapid earthquake scenario discrimination.
+Using an acoustic–gravity inversion with assimilation of pressure data, tsunami wave height forecasts are obtained in less than a second.
+We leverage a Bayesian inversion-based framework that splits the computations into an offline precomputation phase performed with large-scale computing facilities, and an online phase that computes forecasts and can be executed on a laptop.
+Forecast errors remain low at 22.1\% for the margin-wide and 19.6\% for the partial rupture.